 The Data Studio connector itself is a Google Script which allows you to configure the data source, sends calls to the gtrends.app API as needed, and then shuffles the data into a format that Data Studio can use.

-Setting it up – Step 1: Register for an API Key
+Step 1: Register for an API Key

 To help prevent any abuse of the API, we require you to register an API key.
 All that’s required for this is a valid email address, which will allow us to get in touch if your use of the service is causing any problems at all.